asifdotpy/open-talent-local-ai/SELECTUSA_2026_SPRINT_PLAN.md

     - Highlight service health monitoring
     - Highlight: "All processing happens locally.
 Internet can be disconnected."
   - [ ] Scene 4 (30s): Call to action
-    - "TalentAI: Privacy-first AI interviews for the future of hiring"
+    - "OpenTalent: Privacy-first AI interviews for the future of hiring"
 - [ ] Polish dashboard UI for video
   - [ ] Ensure font sizes readable on 1080p video
   - [ ] Test on light/dark backgrounds